-There are now two Sudans in Africa but it used to be one big Sudan just a year or so ago.
-Sudan was separated into two countries just a few months ago.
-Now there is a border between the Republic of North Sudan and the new Republic of South Sudan.
+There are now two Sudans in Africa but it used to be one big Sudan not long ago.
+Sudan was separated into two countries (North Sudan and the Republic of South Sudan) not long ago.
+Now there is a border betwee North Sudan and the new Republic of South Sudan.
 The numerous peace agreements did not solve the problem (clashes between Muslims in the north and Christians in the south).
 The numerous peace talks were almost a waste of time in Sudan.
 The political and religious talks even worsened the situation in Sudan.
 We all know what happened in Darfur.
 Darfur was just part of the problem.
 Several innocent people continued to die for no fault of theirs at all.
 And at the end of the day, there was no other option than to divide Sudan into two (Muslims in the north and Christians in the south).

 There is a similar situation in Nigeria.
 Throughout history, there've been several clashes between Muslims in the northern parts of Nigeria and Christians in the south and anytime such clashes arise, 100s if not thousands of innocent people loose their lives.
 Meanwhile, greater part of Nigeria's wealth lies in the south and dividing Nigeria into two would rather worsen the already bad situation in the north.
 The northern parts of Nigeria remain the poorest parts in the entire country and separating the poorer north from the richer south would just worsen the already bad situation.